How much does a web designer earn? Find out about the factors affecting freelance, contract, and employed work with this guide to web design salaries.

 Web design agencies

-To be considered for web designing jobs, you should build your web design skills, knowledge, and experience.
-Sixty-seven percent of web designers have a bachelor's degree, 18 percent have an associate degree, and 4 percent have a high school diploma [5].
+To start working as a web designer, you should build your web design skills, knowledge, and experience.
+According to Zippia, 67 percent of web designers have a bachelor's degree, 18 percent have an associate degree, and 4 percent have a high school diploma [8].
 Relevant areas of study include graphic design and computer science.

 Essential web designer skills include: